 First, B-vitamins are absorbed quickly, but need to be converted by the body into a usable form.
 For example, most multiple formulas feature a form of B12 called “cyanocobalamin”.
 The liver converts this to methylcobalamin, which in turn, supports your nerves, blood pressure, glucose levels, and energy.
 So my recommendation is that you simply take methylcobalamin right off the bat.
 Getting the forms that don’t need conversion by the liver or that are retained in the bloodstream better is crucial.

-But this same advice applies for other forms of B-vitamin as well.
+But this same advice applies for other forms of B-vitamins as well.
 Here are some of the absolute essentials:

 B1 (Thiamin) as Benfotiamine: Deficiency of B1, also known as thiamin, greatly affects your nervous system, blood sugar levels, mood, and the ability to think clearly.
 People who have difficulty staying on task or controlling their emotions have found great improvement with supplementation, becoming more composed and energetic.
 One of the most rarely-used forms of thiamin is benfotiamine, but it is the one I recommend.
 Because of its structure, it absorbs easily in the intestines, and is retained in the body at 5 times the concentration of standard water-soluble thiamin.